esteil/atvfiles/README.txt

 It lists files in /Users/frontrow/Movies, so mount or put your video files in that folder.

+NOTE: 0.3 MAY HAVE A DELAY UPON ENTERING A DIRECTORY FOR THE FIRST TIME WHILE IT CACHES METADATA AND FILE DURATIONS.
+FOR A LARGE DIRECTORY THIS MAY TAKE A FEW MINUTES, DURING WHICH THERE IS NO INDICATION OF ANY ACTIVITY.

 === Cover Art ===
 ATVFiles looks for cover art in either JPG, TIFF, or PNG formats.
 It looks for specific filenames of the following formats (the jpg extension is an example,